 Stothers (1999) analysed documentary and temperature evidence for several large eruptions and concluded that the appearance of the warm summer in 1783/84, cold winter in 1783 and cool temperatures over the following two to three years were due to both the immediate effect of aerosol from the eruption and a perturbation of the atmospheric circulation.
 He also suggested that the cold temperatures led to a famine and plague pandemic across the Middle East.
-Briffa et al. (1994) found that large anomalies in the density of tree rings, and hence cold temperatures during summer 1783 were restricted to the Northern part of Alaska and Yukon.
+Briffa et al. (1994) found that large anomalies in the density of tree rings, and the implied cold temperatures during summer 1783 were restricted to the Northern part of Alaska and Yukon.
 They also pointed out that low tree ring density in Scandinavian and possibly Canadian forests may have been influenced by the transport and deposition of acidic debris rather than indicating significantly cold temperatures.
 Perhaps consistent with reduced summer temperatures is the study of Jacoby and D'Arrigo (1999) which attributed the virtual dying out of the Inuit in Northwest Alaska to climatic impacts of the Laki eruption.

-The magnitude of some of the effects attributed to the Laki eruption are large, considering that it is not uniformly agreed that there was much stratospheric injection.
+The magnitude of some of the effects attributed to the Laki eruption are large, considering that it is not uniformly agreed that there was much stratospheric injection of aerosol precursor.
+In particular, it is unclear in many earlier studies whether the phrase "dry fog" applies to stratospheric or tropospheric aerosol.
 Although Thordarson and Self (2002) suggest that the haze extended to substantial heights (5-16 km), Grattan and Pyatt (1999) consider that the documentary descriptions of the haze are more consistent with an abundance of gas and aerosol in the lowest layers of the atmosphere.
 They also concluded that the temperature anomalies experienced in 1783 and 1784 were not significantly cold, taking into account the natural variability of the region.
 Durand and Grattan (1999) demonstrated that the haze had serious health consequences for many European communities.
 Extensive details of the observations of the haze and coincident temperature anomalies can be found in Thordarson and Self (2002).
 Previous studies have generally used scarce direct temperature measurements and indirect evidence of temperatures such as ice cores and tree rings to infer the climatic impact of Laki.
 Apart from problems of calibrating these sources, it is likely that the geographical pattern of any response to the volcanic aerosols would be highly inhomogeneous (Robock, 2000).
 Data from one region may well be unrepresentative of a wider area, and this may be one reason for the differing views in previous studies.

-This study offers a new approach for this eruption, in that the climatic impact of Laki is simulated using a climate model rather than relying on interpretation of scarce data.
+This study offers a new approach for this eruption, in that the climatic impact of a Laki eruption like that which occurred in 1783-1784 is simulated using a climate model rather than relying on interpretation of scarce data.
 The impact upon the chemical composition of the troposphere resulting from the Laki eruption has been simulated in a companion paper using a 3-D chemistry-transport model Stevenson et al. (2003) (hereafter STE03).
 The sulphate aerosol distributions from the chemical modelling are used here with the Reading Intermediate General Circulation Model (IGCM) to directly simulate the radiative forcing and climate response due to the direct effect of the sulphate aerosol on radiation.
-Section 2 describes the distribution of sulphate aerosol produced by the eruption and simulated in STE03, while section 3 describes the climate model used and the experimental design.
-The radiative forcing and resulting surface temperature changes are presented in section 4.
-Section 5 discusses the uncertainties associated with this simulation and quantifies some of them using sensitivity tests.
+Section 2 describes the distribution of sulphate aerosol produced by the eruption and simulated in STE03, while Sect.
+3 describes the climate model used and the experimental design.
+The radiative forcing and resulting surface temperature changes are presented in Sect.
+4. Section 5 discusses the uncertainties associated with this simulation and quantifies some of them using sensitivity tests.